Koorix3/swf-project/README.md

 - *MvcMovie*: Sample .Net CORE MVC application
 - *MvcMovie.UnitTests*: Unit tests for the sample application
 - *LocalDebug*: Console application project for simple framework testing

+## Contribute

+You're welcome to contibute to our test scenario framework.
+If you are willing to help, please check current pull requests or issues on our GitHub page.
+When working on a pull request, please keep to the following guidelines:

+- Each pull request should implement *one* feature or fix a single bug.
+- Please don't modify general files like .gitignore.
+- Please don't modify version numbers.
+- Try to keep additional dependencies at a minimum.
+- Keep in mind that pull requests take some time to review before they get merged into the master branch.

+## Reporting Issues

+Please use our GitHub page to report any issues you come across.
+If possible, try to list the steps necessary to reproduce the bug.